3urobeat/steam-comment-service-bot/docs/wiki/creating_plugins.md

 <a id="typescript"></a>

-## **Typescript:**
+## **Typescript**

-For the best development environment you can utilize our typing file in TS just take the [typing file](https://github.com/3urobeat/steam-comment-service-bot/blob/beta-testing/types/types.d.ts) and copy it to your project
+You can also write your plugins in TS by utilizing the project's [typing file](https://github.com/3urobeat/steam-comment-service-bot/blob/beta-testing/types/types.d.ts).

-there you can point your ts compiler to the file by adding the following to your tsconfig.json
+Copy it over to your plugin project and point your TS compiler to it by adding the following to your `tsconfig.json`:
 ```json
 {
     "compilerOptions": {